biodash/biodash.github.io/content/codeclub/12_loops/index.md

 #### But first...

-Before we talk about loops we should take a step back and explore ***vectorization***.
+Before we talk about loops we should take a step back and explore ***vectorization*** a bit more, which was briefly introduced by Michael in [Code Club session 9](https://biodash.github.io/codeclub/09_subsetting/).
 Besides functional programming methods, vectorization is the other reason that loops are not as widely used in R as in other programming languages.

 ------------------------------------------------------------------------